 Several FTP clients are available, for all OS platforms.
 We will just consider one FTP client, which is free software licensed under the GNU Public Licence, available for all platforms, called FileZilla.
-Feel free to use a different software if you prefer, the basic functionalities of these FTP clients are generally well conserved, as they basically all offer a graphical interface to the underlying FTP or SSH protocols, which will not change even if you use a different software to access them.
+Feel free to use a different software if you prefer, the basic functionalities of these FTP clients are generally similar, as they basically all offer a graphical interface to the underlying protocols.

 On the software interface there is an icon on the upper-left part (see figure 3-2-3) that provides access to the FileZilla Site Manager.
 This is where you can create new sites to connect to.
 For each site you need to enter:

-* the connection type (FTP or SFTP-SSH).
+- The connection protocol (FTP or SFTP-SSH).
 We will always choose the secure protocol

-On the first connection, similarly to what happens on a first SSH connection through the Terminal, you get a Key confirmation screen (figure 3-2-2).
+On the first connection, similarly to what happens on a first SSH connection to a server through the Terminal, you get a Key confirmation screen (figure 3-2-2).
 If you tick the option checkbox you will see this confirmation screen again on subsequent connections.

 Once you are connected, you will see a window with two panes.
 On the left, the local filesystem (in red in the figure), on the right the server’s remote filesystem (in green).